 Along the interconnection cable route, the Applicant will install a cable bridge for the interconnection cable crossing of an inland waterway (Barnums Channel) between the Village of Island Park and the Town of Hempstead.
-The cable bridge is located parallel to the west side of the LIRR bridge.
-The cable bridge crossing will use up to two support piles located within the waterway to support the truss system which will hold the cables above the water.
-The crossing will be located adjacent to the existing LIRR railway bridge.
-The structure is anticipated to have a total height of up to 15 ft (4.6 m) above mean sea level, with a maximum total height of 30 ft (9.1 m).
+The cable bridge is located adjacent and parallel to the west side of the existing LIRR railway bridge.
+The cable bridge crossing will include two cable tray transition areas to elevate the cables to the height of the proposed bridge superstructure.
+The total structure, inclusive of the two transition areas and the bridge superstructure, will be supported by approximately 31 piles at seven locations (e.g., pile caps).
+The bridge superstructure is anticipated to have a low chord elevation up to 16.0 ft North American Vertical Datum of 1988 (NAVD88), with a maximum total height of 30 ft (9.1 m) NAVD88.
 A conceptual drawing of this cable bridge is provided in Exhibit 5: Design Drawings.
 The installation of a new cable bridge structure parallel to the LIRR bridge has the potential to reduce the accessibility of the bridge from the water, in the case maintenance on the railroad bridge structure is required.